Arksine/moonraker/docs/web_api.md

 This API may also be used to rename a file or directory.
 Be aware that an attempt to rename a directory to a directory that already exists will result in *moving* the source directory into the destination directory.
+Also be aware that renaming a file to a file that already exists will result in overwriting the existing file.

 HTTP request:
 ```http